brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 my body into getting the first few miles "for free."
 * Personal preference: I liked to get into camp on the earlier side and get first crack at selecting a flat tent site.
-* I never hiked with a headlight.
+* I never hiked before dawn or after dark.
+The blazes are *usually* pretty good, so it is theoretically possible.
+Scheduling night hikes to push more miles is asking for trouble in my view.
 Headlight hiking should be for emergencies only.
-Scheduling night hikes to push more miles is asking for trouble in my view.
 * I used hiking poles.
 This is critical to protect your knees.
 There were also some down sections that I'm not sure I could have navigated without poles.
 * I only had three falls.
 In my experience, if I found myself tripping